-For 2015, we provided an annual variable incentive opportunity to drive annual performance aligned to success in our business strategy, known as Executive Compensation for Excellence and Leadership (EXCEL).
+For 2016, we provided an annual variable incentive opportunity to drive annual performance aligned to success in our business strategy, known as Executive Compensation for Excellence and Leadership (EXCEL).
 Payouts under EXCEL are based on a formula that represents results achieved against performance metrics.
 The maximum award for any named executive officer is the lesser of 10% of the EXCEL aggregate award pool (without discretion), 500% of the named executive officer's base salary on the last day of the previous year, or \$5 million.
 We may not exercise positive discretion to increase the size of a named executive officer's award above the maximum award level established under EXCEL.

 We assign target opportunities under EXCEL based on a percentage of base salary.
-In establishing the target percentages, we reference market total target compensation data to determine whether base salary and variable pay opportunities are competitive with the market.
+In establishing the target percentages, we reference market total target cash compensation data to determine whether base salary and variable pay opportunities are competitive with the market.
 It is important that both the total target compensation and the mix between base salary and annual variable pay are competitive.
-The target variable pay opportunities for Messrs.
-Clarke, McMullen and Mahe were determined as part of their contract negotiations when they were hired during 2014.
+The target variable pay opportunities for our named executive officers were determined as part of their contract negotiations.